 I’m sure there’s a fairly large portion of people out there, who have never experienced the sensation of motion sickness even as a child.
 These are probably the same people who hardly ever brush their teeth, yet don’t have a single filling.

-As a child I had possibly the worse car sickness imaginable, I would become nauseas within a few minutes of taking my eyes away from the window.
-In fact my motion sickness is so bad that I’m unable to play certain PC games.
+As a child I had possibly the worse car sickness imaginable, I would become nauseous within a few minutes of taking my eyes away from the window.
+In fact, my motion sickness is so bad that I’m unable to play certain PC games.

 For more interesting products on the horizon, check out the future technology section.